 My life rhythms in retirement are quite different than they used to be, and other than chafing at the confinement caused by the coronavirus pandemic since March 2020, I am mostly quite content with a local and domestic life.

 Volunteer, educator, and writer

-Over the years, I have also been writing consulting notes and conference papers for my clients as well as for colleagues in the field of organizational psychodynamics.
+I have also written a variety of consulting notes and conference papers for my clients as well as for colleagues in the field of organizational psychodynamics.
 The articles and blogposts that you can access from this website are my way of sharing with others what I have learned.

 My German paternal grandmother Marie, and my Spanish-Filipina maternal grandmother Mercedes, at my first communion.